TVB Jade: Audience

 During the 21:30 to 22:30 weekday time-slot, TVB Jade consistently attains the highest television audience ratings in Hong Kong.
-With an average of a '32' ratings point in that time-slot, it is watched by more than 80% of the TV audience in Hong Kong.
+Which in the 90s, with an average of a '32' ratings point in that time-slot, it is watched by more than 80% of the TV audience in Hong Kong.

 Digital broadcasting

-TVB Jade was launched on DVB-T2 digital terrestrial television on 31 December 2007, using digital virtual channel 81.
+TVB Jade was launched on DTMB digital terrestrial television on 31 December 2007, using digital virtual channel 81.

 Overseas broadcasting

 Mainland China

 Due to the needs of reform and opening up, TVB Jade was broadcast by some cable providers in Guangdong in the 1990s, and officially obtained the right to broadcast legally in Guangdong Province in September 2004.
 After ATV Home stopped broadcasting, TVB Jade became the only overseas Cantonese TV channel that could legally broadcast in Guangdong Province.

-Some programmes broadcast on TVB Jade will be censored by Guangdong authorities (like some pre-2020 RTHK-produced political and current affairs programmes, "sensitive" news clips, or TVB dramas that was banned by the mainland authorities) and they will insert some entertainment programmes, their own advertisements or Hong Kong Government's promotional clips instead.
+Some programmes broadcast on TVB Jade are censored by Guangdong authorities (like some pre-2020 RTHK-produced political and current affairs programmes, "sensitive" news clips, or TVB dramas that were banned by the mainland authorities) and they insert some entertainment programmes, localized advertisements or the Hong Kong Government's promotional clips instead.
+Since January 2025, TVB has taken over the handling of advertising on the Guangdong Province feed.

 During the "National Day of Mourning", access to TVB channels (Jade and Pearl) was blocked and some cable providers in Guangdong switched their Jade and Pearl feeds to CCTV-1, but Guangdong Cable only blocked Jade's and Pearl's entertainment programmes and advertisements.